Summary of our market study

 The organic chocolate market in France is valued at over €200 million.

-In 2020, the European chocolate market was valued at $14.47 billion and is expected to grow at a compound annual growth rate (CAGR) of 3.5% between 2021 and 2025, with the UK, Germany and France being the main markets.
+The European chocolate market is worth over €15 billion and is expected to grow at a rate of 3.5%.
+The UK, Germany and France are the main markets.

 changing preferences and seasonal peaks in the French chocolate landscape.